nwops/puppet-debugger-demo/README.md

 Note: this will change your puppet.conf file and update some settings to use this project directory.
 ## Automated Install
-`bash ./setup.sh` from this project directory
+`bash setup.sh` from this project directory

+## Isolated docker environment
+If you just want to try this out without messing anything up.
+Download docker and then run the `docker_it.sh` script.
+Once the container starts run the automated installer `bash setup.sh`.

 ## Manual Install
 ### Install the required gems